ImSwitch/ImSwitch/docs/use-cases.rst

 #.
 Move sample in `X` and `Y` direction in respect to the shaft iteratively until the the center pixels of **both** counter-projection pairs are as close to the center camera pixel value as possible.

-This effectively leads to centering the sample in the center of the reconstructed volume, which leads to optimization of the steps for obtaining fully sample OPT dataset.
+This effectively leads to centering the sample in the center of the reconstructed volume, which leads to optimization of the steps for obtaining fully sample OPT dataset, while minimizing required DoF for the imaging at the same time.
 Use the `threshold` (in percents of the maximum intensity counts) parameter to calculate mean position of the sample and the background camera counts are under the threshold.

 Full Example
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-First align the shaft in respect to the camera field of view without the sample:
+In the full example, we start with motor shaft alignment alone in respect to the camera field of view
+without the sample.
+This does not need to be done every time, however tilt of the shaft along the optical
+axis or in respect of the camera chip is detrimental to the image quality and should be checked from time to time:

 .. figure:: ./images/opt-alignment-shaft01.png
     :width: 600px